You are hereCannabis Growth Control - Topping & More

 LST technique is considered a "gentle" way of controlling how cannabis plants grow.
 Unlike the more aggressive methods listed below, low stress training such as bending, tying down, and supercropping do not involve cutting your plant.

-The idea of LST is to actually 'bend' and otherwise gently manipulate the plant to control growth so it grows in the shape you want.
+The idea of LST is to actually 'bend' and otherwise gently manipulate the plant to get plants to grows in the shape you want while creating new colas for buds to grow on.

 For most indoor cannabis growers, the goal is for flat, horizontal rows of buds, instead of the natural "Christmas Tree" shape.